stevencombs/retrocombs.github.io/entertainment.md

 <img class="category" src="http://www.stevencombs.com/images/design/entertainment.svg" />

 Life isn't all work and hobbies.
-Occasionally I like to kick back and enjoy a book, movie, television show or reminisce about days gone by.
-The posts below are about books, movies, television and classic toys.
+Occasionally I like to kick back and enjoy a book, movie, television show or reminisce about days gone by (usually the 1970s and 1980s).
+The posts below are about books, movies, television and classic toys from yesterday and today.

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.entertainment %}